The AAO's Distinguished Visitor Scheme aims to

 - Dr Claudio Melo,

 (ESO), visiting November-December 2011.

-Dr Melo (hosted by Gayandhi De Silva) will be working with AAO staff on understanding the origins and formation processes of stellar clusters within the Milky Way.
+Dr Melo (hosted by Gayandhi De Silva) worked with AAO staff on understanding the origins and formation processes of stellar clusters within the Milky Way.

 - Professor Jeremy Mould,

 (University of Melbourne), visiting February-March 2011.